Kiama is a Scala library for language processing including attribute grammars, term rewriting, abstract state machines and pretty printing.

 single global position store.
 Positions now include a filename component as well as line and column.

-: In the core don’t duplicate singleton objects such as Nil
+Rewriting: In the core don’t duplicate singleton objects such as Nil but return the

 same instance.
 The previous approach didn’t cause problems in rewriting since the generic traversals avoided this